andrewankenobi/football_hackathon/README.md

 The `sql_queries.sql` file contains a comprehensive set of SQL queries, views, and machine learning models that you can use to analyze the StatsBomb data.
 Here are some of the key use cases and experiments you can run:

-1. **Data Exploration**:
+1. **Schema Evaluation**:
-   - Examine the schema of the StatsBomb data
+   - Examine the schema of the StatsBomb data using the `vw_schema_info` view

+2. **Data Exploration Views**:
-   - Analyze goals by body part for each player and team
+   - Analyze goals by body part for each player and team (`vw_goals_by_body_part`)
-   - Identify top scorers in the dataset
+   - Identify top scorers in the dataset (`vw_top_scorers`)
-   - Calculate team possession percentages
+   - Calculate team possession percentages (`vw_team_possession`)

-2. **Player Analysis**:
+3. **Player Analysis**:
    - Create a detailed view of player statistics (`vw_player_stats`)
    - Analyze player shots and their characteristics (`vw_player_shots`)
-   - Cluster players based on their performance metrics
-   - Predict player performance scores

-3. **Match Analysis**:
+4. **Match Analysis**:
    - Generate comprehensive match statistics (`vw_match_stats`)

+5. **Advanced Analytics and Machine Learning Models**:
-   - Predict match outcomes based on in-game events
+   - Cluster players based on their performance metrics (`player_clusters` model)

-4. **Expected Goals (xG) Analysis**:
-   - Build and test an xG prediction model
-   - Analyze the factors that contribute most to xG

-5. **Goal Prediction**:
+   - Predict expected goals (xG) for shots (`xg_prediction` model)
-   - Create a model to predict whether a shot will result in a goal
+   - Predict whether a shot will result in a goal (`goal_prediction_model`)
-   - Analyze the most important features for goal prediction

-6. **Team Performance**:
-   - Analyze team possession patterns
-   - Evaluate team performance across various metrics

-7. **Advanced Analytics**:
-   - Use the Vertex AI connection to leverage Gemini Pro for natural language processing tasks, such as generating stadium locations
+   - Predict match outcomes based on in-game events (`match_outcome_prediction` model)

+6. **Player Embeddings and Similarity Search**:
+   - Generate player embeddings based on their statistics
+   - Perform similarity searches to find players with similar characteristics

 ## Advanced Analytics and Machine Learning Models

 The `sql_queries.sql` file includes several sophisticated machine learning models:

 1. **Player Clustering Model**: Uses K-means clustering to group players based on their performance statistics.
-The model includes hyperparameter tuning to optimize the number of clusters.
+The model includes hyperparameter tuning to optimize the number of clusters (3 to 6).

-2. **Expected Goals (xG) Prediction Model**: A linear regression model that predicts the probability of a shot resulting in a goal based on various factors.
+2. **Expected Goals (xG) Prediction Model**: A linear regression model that predicts the probability of a shot resulting in a goal based on various factors such as shot type, body part, technique, and location.

-3. **Goal Prediction Model**: A logistic regression model that predicts whether a shot will result in a goal.
+3. **Goal Prediction Model**: A logistic regression model that predicts whether a shot will result in a goal based on features from the `vw_player_shots` view.

-4. **Match Outcome Prediction Model**: A logistic regression model that predicts the outcome of a match based on in-game statistics.
+4. **Match Outcome Prediction Model**: A logistic regression model that predicts the outcome of a match (home win, away win, or draw) based on in-game statistics from the `vw_match_stats` view.

+5. **Player Embedding Model**: A PCA model that generates embeddings for players based on their performance statistics, allowing for efficient similarity searches.

 These models can be created and tested using the provided SQL queries.
 You can experiment with different features, model parameters, or even try different model types to improve predictions.

 ## Vertex AI Integration

 The project leverages Google Cloud's Vertex AI capabilities, particularly the Gemini Pro model, for advanced natural language processing tasks.
-For example, the SQL queries demonstrate how to use Gemini Pro to generate latitude and longitude coordinates for stadiums based on their names.
+The SQL queries demonstrate how to create a connection to the Gemini Pro model, which can be used for various NLP tasks.

 ## Data Exploration Views

 Several views are created to facilitate data exploration and analysis:

+- `vw_schema_info`: Provides information about the schema of all tables in the dataset.
 - `vw_goals_by_body_part`: Analyzes goals scored by different body parts for each player and team.
 - `vw_top_scorers`: Ranks players by the number of goals scored.
 - `vw_team_possession`: Calculates average possession percentages for each team.